 Waverley Steam Navigation Co.
-Ltd, a charity registered in Scotland (SC005832), was set up in 1975 to preserve Waverley – the World’s last seagoing Paddle Steamer in operating condition.
+Ltd., a charity registered in Scotland (SC005832), was set up in 1974 to own and preserve Waverley in operation.

 The objects for which Waverley Steam Navigation Company is established are:

 “for the public benefit to acquire, preserve and exhibit in sailing condition one or more paddle steamers and in particular, to preserve and continue to run the paddle steamer Waverley“.